 Torah Portion: Tzav

-This mitzvah applies when the Holy Temple stands, to both men and women, and even Israelites.
-One who transgressed this and extinguished even one coal of the Altar’s fire receives lashes.
+This mitzvah applies when the Holy Temple stands, to kohanim.
+One who transgressed this and did not remove the ash in accord with the mitzvah, violated a positive commandment.